Expected Death in Hospital, Hospice or Care Home

 - Some hospital mortuaries are more helpful than others to people who want to collect a body themselves.

-- It would be helpful to have a coffin available for transporting the body, although this is not strictly necessary so long as it is covered with something strong enough to handle.
+- It would be helpful to have a coffin available for transporting the body, although this is not strictly necessary so long as the body is covered with something strong enough to handle.
 (Coffins can be bought online often much cheaper than that provided by a funeral director.)

 - Unless you have enough people robust enough to handle a body then it is wise to consider asking a funeral director to transport the body home.